apache/directory-fortress-commander/README.txt

 d.
 Apache Maven 3 installed to target machine.

 e.
-LDAP server installed to target environment.  (as described in README.txt located in the Apache Fortress Core package)
+Fortress Core installed to target machine.
+(as described in README.txt located in the Apache Fortress Core package)

 f.
+Fortress Realm installed to target machine.
+(as described in README.txt located in the Apache Fortress Realm package)

+g.
+Fortress enabled LDAP server installed to target environment.
+(as described in README.txt located in the Apache Fortress Core package)

-Apache Tomcat 7 or greater installed to target environment.
+h.
+Apache Tomcat 7 or greater installed to target environment and Realm enabled.

-g. directory-fortress-realm proxy jar loaded into Apache Tomcat server's /lib folder -
-    The README.txt located in the Apache Fortress Realm package describes instructions to build.
+(as described in REALM_CONTEXT_SETUP.txt or REALM_HOST_SETUP.txt located in the Apache Fortress Realm package).
 _________________________________________________________________________________
 ###################################################################################
 # SECTION 1:  Instructions to clone source from Fortress Web Git Repo:
 ###################################################################################
 a.
 Clone the directory-fortress-commander from apache git repo:
 # git clone https://git-wip-us.apache.org/repos/asf/directory-fortress-commander.git